kgisl/pythonFDP/units/Unit_III_Notes.md

 				Hello from a function

-**Parameters**
+**iii.
+Parameters**

-•	Information can be passed to functions as parameter.
+- [ ] Information can be passed to functions as parameter.
-•	Parameters are specified after the function name, inside the parentheses.
+- [ ] Parameters are specified after the function name, inside the parentheses.
 You can add as many parameters as you want, just separate them with a comma.
-•	The following example has a function with one parameter (fname).
+- [ ] The following example has a function with one parameter (fname).
 When the function is called, we pass along a first name, which is used inside the function to print the full name:

 **Example:**